mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 ### 2.1 Planning Phase

 Mendix makes it easy to manage the requirements of different stakeholders for your apps.
-Through the [Mendix Developer Portal](https://sprintr.home.mendix.com/), development teams can set up their app project backlogs.
+In the [Mendix Developer Portal](https://sprintr.home.mendix.com/), development teams can set up their app project backlogs.
 As part of the DevOps process, a team regularly schedules user stories from their backlog to improve their operational processes.

 ![](attachments/stories.png)